queens-satellite-team/Space-School/lab1/lab1.md

 ![Arduino Good Compile Message](https://github.com/queens-satellite-team/Space-School/blob/79665e8ba8a807e1ad268ef5515d1499b6250be8/lab1/lab1-images/arduino-good-compile-msg.png)

+⚠️ ⚠️ ⚠️

-5. If you have an arduino ready to use please follow the steps in *4.1 Uploading and Reading Serial Monitor*, else skip to *Step 5 - Blinky Test - Tinkercad*
+5. If you have an arduino ready to use please follow the steps in *4.1 Uploading and Reading Serial Monitor*, if not skip to *Step 5 - Blinky Test - Tinkercad*

 ## 4.1 Uploading and Reading Serial Monitor
 1. Connect your arduino board to your computer with a USB cable.
 This will supply power as well as communication to and from the arduino board.
 You should see a red or orange LED turn on indicating that the arduino board is receiving power.